 (3) Outdoor Team Building Activities

-Summer months have arrived and that means going outdoors for fresh air and sun!
+Fall has arrived and that means cooler air, and autumn leaves!
 Take your team outside for meetings when you can.
 Being outdoors will instantly lighten the mood and result in a much better time than that spent indoors.
 A DIY team building activity is the perfect way to spend your time outside.

 (4) Recognition Tools